shoeffner/monty/00_Meta/outline.md

 should be concerned about, but these are important:

 - `/` works slightly different on integers
-- `print` needs no parentheses and has different parameters
+- `print` needs no parentheses and has different arguments
 - `import ... from __future__` is often used to get new language features of Python 3 in Python 2